-According to the police, Amir Heidari had personally made approximately six million Swedish kronor on his human smuggling.
+According to the police, Amir Heidari had personally made approximately six million Swedish kronor from his human smuggling.

 "That is not so," was Heidari's reply.
 "I make nothing on this, on the contrary I personally run great risks in my efforts to help my countrymen.
-On the other hand, I do not deny that the money is mine.
+On the other hand, I don't deny that the money is mine.
 This money is the basis of my enterprise.
-In fact it concerns much larger sums.
-Mostly I am juggling about twenty million kronor in order to keep things rolling.
+In fact it involves much larger sums.
+Mostly I'm juggling about twenty million kronor in order to keep things rolling.
 But I have nothing to hide."

-The smuggling of people from Iran to Scandinavia happened in almost the same way every time and Heidari's price was between 650 and 1500 dollars per head, sometimes more.
+The smuggling of people from Iran to Scandinavia happened in almost the same way every time and Amir Heidari's price was between six hundred and fifty and fifteen hundred dollars per head, sometimes more.